Planning Your Family Vacation: Traveling with Kids

 Let's hear it for family vacations!
 They offer the ideal opportunity to enjoy quality time with your child — while building some wonderful family memories.

-But traveling with children presents some very real challenges.
+But traveling with kids presents some very real challenges.
 How do you ensure a happy and relaxing vacation for one and all?
 The secret is flexibility, humor, and detailed planning.
-These tips will start you on your way:

 - Take your child's interests and attention span into account when planning your trip.
 Don't over-schedule each day; be sure your child has time to just "be a kid."